andresmartindelcamp/andresmartindelcamp/README.md

-- 👋 Hi, I’m Andres Martin del Campo
+- 👋 Hi, I’m Andres Martin del Campo Campos
-- 👀 I’m a profesional Data scientist looking to practice and improve my skills.
+- 👀 I’m a profesional Data scientist working in an important S&P500 company looking to practice and improve my skills.
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently studying a micromasters in Data Science in the Massachusetts Institute of Technology (MIT).
 - 💞️ I’m looking to collaborate on all kind of data related projects.
 - 📫 You can send me an email to my personal email account if you are interested in working with me. andrespori@gmail.com